-64. The Major Preceptors will confirm their budgets and council tax during February as follows:
+66. The Major Preceptors will all be meeting during February 2016 to set their budgets and council tax.
+The dates of the meetings are as follows:-

-Major Preceptor Date of Meeting Lancashire County Council 11 th February Lancashire Fire and Rescue Authority 15 th February Lancashire Police and Crime Commissioner W/c 15 th Feb
+Major Preceptor Date of Meeting

+Lancashire County Council 11 th February

+Lancashire Fire and Rescue Authority 15 th February

+Lancashire Police and Crime Commissioner TBD

-- 65. The council tax and precepts arising from the above will be reported to this meeting when Council will be asked to approve the budget and council tax for Pendle.
-Details of Town and Parish Council Precepts for 2016/17 were requested by 5th February and a summary listing of those submitted as at the time of writing this report is provided in Appendix J. - 66.
-The scheduled date for council tax bills and accompanying leaflets to be printed is late February to enable the bills to be issued by mid-March at the latest.
+- 67. The council tax and precepts arising from the above meetings will be reported to the meeting of Council on 18th February when Council will be asked to approve the budget and council tax for Pendle.
+Details of Town and Parish Council Precepts for 2016/17 have been requested by 5th February and a summary listing of those submitted as at the time of writing this report is provided in Appendix K. - 68.
+The scheduled date for council tax bills and accompanying leaflets to be printed is late February 2016 to enable the bills to be issued by mid-March at the latest.
 Should it not be possible for the main billing process to start by early March, it would not be possible to issue bills in sufficient time to ensure the first Direct Debit installments are collected on 1st April.
 Hence, it is important that Council Tax is set at the meeting of Council on 18th February.